+A. Intent.
+The intent of this legislation is to make available to the Planning Board and the Zoning Board of Appeals and the Town Board expertise and professional resources in making final determinations on subjects requiring an expertise not usually possessed by volunteer boards of citizens, including, but not limited to, engineering, land use planning, architecture, law, surveying, environmental and ecological concerns.

+B. Purpose.

-- A. Intent.
-The intent of this legislation is to make available to the Planning Board and the Zoning Board of Appeals and the Town Board expertise and professional resources in making final determinations on subjects requiring an expertise not usually possessed by volunteer boards of citizens, including, but not limited to, engineering, land use planning, architecture, law, surveying, environmental and ecological concerns. - B. Purpose. - (1) The purpose of this legislation is to give the Town Board, the Planning Board and the Zoning Board of Appeals the resources to hire experts to help guide them through the various phases of review and approval of subdivisions, site plans, conditional use permits, variance and zoning amendments and the environmental review (SEQRA) process as the Boards may find reasonable and necessary to arrive at a decision on the developers' proposal(s). - (2) It is further the purpose of this legislation to shelter the residents of the Town of Esopus from incurring any costs for expert or professional advice to its Planning Board, Zoning Board of Appeals and Town Board from persons who have plans for developing lands in the town. - (3) Since the applicant will receive a benefit from the actions of the Town Board, the Planning Board or the Zoning Board of Appeals, every developer must pay the full cost of experts engaged by the Planning Board, the Zoning Board of Appeals or the Town Board which the members of such Board(s) believe to be reasonable and necessary to aid them in making decisions on technical matters.
+- (1) The purpose of this legislation is to give the Town Board, the Planning Board and the Zoning Board of Appeals the resources to hire experts to help guide them through the various phases of review and approval of subdivisions, site plans, special use permits, variance and zoning amendments and the environmental review (SEQRA) process as the Boards may find reasonable and necessary to arrive at a decision on the developers' proposal(s).
+[Amended 11-19-2009 by L.L.
+No. 11-2009] - (2) It is further the purpose of this legislation to shelter the residents of the Town of Esopus

+- from incurring any costs for expert or professional advice to its Planning Board, Zoning Board of Appeals and Town Board from persons who have plans for developing lands in the town. - (3) Since the applicant will receive a benefit from the actions of the Town Board, the Planning Board or the Zoning Board of Appeals, every developer must pay the full cost of experts engaged by the Planning Board, the Zoning Board of Appeals or the Town Board which the members of such Board(s) believe to be reasonable and necessary to aid them in making decisions on technical matters.

-GENERAL LEGISLATION / Chapter 71, COMPENSATION FOR PLANNING AND ZONING REVIEW COSTS / § 71-2.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART II GENERAL LEGISLATION / Chapter 71, COMPENSATION FOR PLANNING AND ZONING REVIEW COSTS / § 71-2.
 Fees; procedures; escrow accounts.